 Finance executives will require financial justification and a clear path to positive ROI.
 This requires evaluating the investment based not on any single project but on the infrastructure’s role in rapidly implementing and scaling a portfolio of immediate and anticipated applications.

-While 5G and hybrid cloud architectures’ intrinsic characteristics can improve security and data privacy, the exponential rise in data and the number of connected devices increase a company’s attack surface and governance challenges as well as the potential points of failure in the organization’s supply chain.
-Early involvement of risk stakeholders presents opportunities to shape more robust technical architectures and compliance and governance frameworks to minimize and manage organizational risk.
+While 5G and hybrid cloud architectures’ intrinsic characteristics can improve security and data privacy, the exponential rise in data and the number of connected devices increase a company’s attack surface and governance challenges as well as the potential points of failure in the organisation’s supply chain.
+Early involvement of risk stakeholders presents opportunities to shape more robust technical architectures and compliance and governance frameworks to minimise and manage organisational risk.

 Leaders should consider the following framework to enable a 5G edge-driven transformation:

-Our 5G and Edge Computing practice enables organizations to define their strategic vision and business model, implement an operating model and capabilities, and transform people, processes, and technology—all powered by advanced connectivity solutions such as 5G and edge.
+Our 5G and Edge Computing practice enables organisations to define their strategic vision and business model, implement an operating model and capabilities, and transform people, processes and technology—all powered by advanced connectivity solutions such as 5G and edge.
 We bring together a team of SMEs who have spent their careers in telecommunications, paired with industry SMEs and advisory experts to deliver the full breadth of capabilities.